Class schedule below taught By Jerry “Motorman” Palladino New Port Richey (Tampa Bay Area), Florida location

 Riders must have their motorcycle license and have at least 3,000 miles under their belt before taking this class.

-The cost of the class is $175.00.
+The cost of the class is $150.00.
 You can sign up by clicking on your preferred date below or call my toll free number 1-866-868-7433 to reserve your spot in class with a $50.00 non-refundable deposit.
 If you sign up for the class with your deposit and do not show up, you will lose your deposit.
 Many riders are waiting to take my class.
 All riders bring their own bike to my classes.
 If the weather for a specific class date looks to be a washout due to heavy rains, all riders are contacted the day before that class to reschedule.
 If you cannot reschedule, you will receive your 50.00 seat deposit back to you.
 Our class size is a maximum of 12 riders per class.

 What my classes consist of:

 My Ride Like a Pro Class is focused on teaching the average rider the three Motor Officer techniques the cops have been trained in for more than 60 years.
 This course is based on low speed motorcycle handling techniques.
 The average speed on the course is approximately 10-12 mph.
 The reason low speed motorcycle training is important is driving below 20 mph, there is no gyroscopic effect and gravity tends to pull the motorcycle to the ground.
 Learning the three Motor Officer techniques prevents this from happening.
 Because most motorcycle crashes occur on the street below 20 mph, low speed handling is of the utmost importance.
 I base my course on my Police training and it will have your confidence and skills improving 100% before my four hour class is complete.

 We have been running this course for over 11 years, teaching thousands of students the three motor officer techniques.
 In my rider course you’ll get all the tips, tricks and techniques you’ll need to master that course and bring your skills to a whole new level.
 All riders bring their own motorcycle to my classes.